giorgospan/Constraint-Programming/README.md

-# Constraint-Programming
+# Constraint Programming

-Constraint Programming [Logic Programming Course]
+These assignments are part of my *Logic Programming* course during Spring '17 semester.